guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 >[!note]
 >A container only leaves as long as the process inside it is alive.
 If the web service inside the container is stopped or crashed, then the container exits

-Container allow to bundle the application in a way that is depoyable on any environment, on any machine, on any cloud provider. it gives the ability to move the application from one environment to the other, but it also gives very high portability.
+Container allow to bundle the application in a way that is depoyable on any environment, on any machine, on any cloud provider.
+It gives the ability to move the application from one environment to the other, but it also gives very high portability.

+A container is compose of two things:
+- Linux namespace <span style="color: #3588E9">--></span> Linux Kernel feature that provides the ability to expose different "views" of the sustem to applications running within it.
+Example: application running as root with access to an entire file system, when it's actually running as user 154678 with access to a single folder.
+- Linux control group <span style="color: #3588E9">--></span> Linux Kernel feature that provides the ability to restrict how much hardware each process can use.

 <strong style="color: white">Benefits of containers:</strong>
 - containers make easier for developers to create, deploy, and run applications on different hardware and platforms, quickly and easily